Farama-Foundation/farama.org/_posts/2024-10-01-Gymnasium-v1.0.md

 **Gymnasium v1.0: A Comprehensive Update**

 After years of hard work, Gymnasium v1.0 has officially arrived!
 This release marks a major milestone for the Gymnasium project, refining the core API, addressing bugs, and enhancing features.
 Over 200 pull requests have been merged since version 0.29.1, culminating in Gymnasium v1.0, a stable release focused on improving the API (`Env`, `Space`, and `VectorEnv`).
-Let’s dive into some of the key changes!

 # v1.0 Summary
 For a more detailed summary, see our [release notes](https://github.com/Farama-Foundation/Gymnasium/releases/tag/v1.0.0).
+We have also published a white paper on Gymnasium you can check out [here](https://arxiv.org/abs/2407.17032) and cite if using in academic work.

+Let’s dive into some of the key changes!

 ## 1. **Removing the Plugin System**
 One of the biggest changes in v1.0.0 is the removal of an undocumented plugin system that allowed for registering external environments behind the scenes.
 In previous versions, users could create environments like Atari or Minigrid without explicitly importing the relevant modules.
 Now, users will need to import these external libraries directly to register environments.